noleynik29/SpringSecurityApp/README.md

 ![man2](https://user-images.githubusercontent.com/71104368/191738695-2fe1d657-3f77-41e2-b7a3-2a2592c7f48b.png)

 Usernames and password are stored in database that you have created in the beginning.
-Passwords are crypted by Base64.
+Passwords are crypted by bcrypt.
 Bye